aim-uofa/GeoBench/README.md

 ```
 @article{ge2024geobench,
-    title={GeoBench: Benchmarking and Analyzing Monocular Geometry Estimation Models},
+    title={Benchmarking and Analyzing Monocular Geometry Estimation Models},
-    author={Ge, Yongtao and Xu, Guangkai, and Zhao, Zhiyue and Sun, libo and Huang, zheng and Sun, Yanlong and Chen, Hao and Shen, Chunhua},
+    author={Ge, Yongtao and Xu, Guangkai, and Zhao, Zhiyue and Huang, zheng and Sun, libo and Sun, Yanlong and Chen, Hao and Shen, Chunhua},
-    journal={arXiv preprint arXiv:2403.11111},
+    journal={arXiv preprint arXiv:2406.12671},
     year={2024}
 }